AlexProgrammerDE/SoulFire/README.md

 ServerWrecker includes a similar implementation as these two proxies and is comparable functionality-wise to [ViaFabric](https://github.com/ViaVersion/ViaFabric).

-### What's the catch?

-Currently, versions below r1.7.0 only support offline mode, but a future version will also support online mode servers.
-All versions newer than r1.7.0 support online mode.

 ## 📻 Built-in modules

 ### AutoRespawn